-213. Employees assigned to work in the covered channels or on machinery located below the water line in the sedimentation or grit tanks of a sewage treatment plant shall be furnished with protective clothing, uniforms or work clothes and laundry connected with this employment without charge.
+207. Employees assigned to work in the covered channels or on machinery located below the water line in the sedimentation or grit tanks of a sewage treatment plant shall be furnished with protective clothing, uniforms or work clothes and laundry connected with this employment without charge.
 Employees whose normal duties require them to work in the rain shall be provided with rain gear, including a coat, hat or hood, pants, and overshoes or rain boots.

-Protective Clothing for 9220 Airport Operations Supervisor
+Protective Clothing for 9220 Aviation Security Operations Supervisor and 9221 Airport Operations Supervisor

-214. Within 120 days of the effective date of this Agreement, the City will provide one pair of safety boots and one high visibility jacket, as specified by the San Francisco International Airport, to each 9220 Airport Operations Supervisor.
+208. The City will provide one pair of safety boots and one high visibility jacket, as specified by the San Francisco International Airport, to each 9220 Aviation Security Operations Supervisor and 9221 Airport Operations Supervisor.
 The safety boots and high visibility jackets shall only be worn for work purposes.